PharmD Early Assurance Program for High School Seniors

 - Online, AP/IB, and CLEP credit are all acceptable to satisfy pre-requisite courses.
 If you have AP/IB or CLEP credit that appear on your college’s transcript, let the Director know so that your pre-pharmacy curriculum may be adjusted accordingly.

-- You must apply via PharmCAS for the Early Decision Program and designate the University of Oklahoma College of Pharmacy.
-You must submit all of your application materials no later than Labor Day Monday of the application year.
+You must apply via PharmCAS for our Fall Priority Application Track and designate the University of Oklahoma College of Pharmacy.
+The Fall Priority Application Track deadline is October 1st each year.
 Failure for your materials to be received will result in removal from the PEAP.
 You may still apply for admission to the PharmD program but you will no longer receive priority.
-A completed application consists of the PharmCAS application, OUHSC application, PCAT scores, Pharmacy Experience Verification Sheets, and your Pharmacy Experience Reflection sheet.
-You do not have to re-submit references.
+A completed application consists of the PharmCAS application and the OUHSC application.
+You do not have to re-submit letters of reference.

 - You must be invited for and successfully complete a personal interview.
-Be aware that students who are accepted via the EDP must accept the offer of admission and may not apply to any other schools.
 If you are denied admission because of an unsuccessful interview, you will be removed from the PEAP.
-You may re-apply for the PharmD program in a later admission year but you will not receive priority in the admissions process.
+You may re-apply for the Pharm.D. program in a later admission year but you will not receive assurance in the admissions process.

 PEAP Pre-Pharmacy Curriculum for High School Seniors